-Magnets on either side of the flywheel are used by many recumbent bikes on the market to generate various levels of resistance.
+Magnets on either side of the flywheel are used by many recumbent bikes on the market to generate various resistance levels.
 One of the benefits of these bikes is that they do not need any electricity.

 Their computer consoles, however, can still need batteries to run.
 Magnetic recumbent bikes generally need less maintenance because they depend more on mechanical friction.
 As a result, their components do not easily wear out.

 When it comes to resistance, electric recumbent bikes offer you more choices.
-You don’t have to pause your workout to raise or decrease the resistance level as is the case with mechanical recumbent bikes.
+You don’t have to pause your workout to raise or decrease the resistance level, as with mechanical recumbent bikes.

 Most electric recumbent bikes do this automatically depending on the software you choose or exercise data you have, such as your heart rate.